gautamnrao1-arch/PBL-CLASSPRO/readme.md

 <b>PROJECT OBJECTIVE<b><br>

-1. Simulate virtually the working of PIC16F72 on laptop.<br>
+1.Simulate virtually the working of PIC16F72 on laptop.<br>
-2. Have to execute assembly instructions.<br>
+2.Have to execute assembly instructions.<br>
-3. Have to visualize CPU, register, memory(stack), GPIO, timer and interrupts.<br>
+3.Have to visualize CPU, register, memory(stack), GPIO, timer and interrupts.<br>
-4. To have a user friendly interface to test and learn [ very imp ] <br>
+4.To have a user friendly interface to test and learn [ very imp ] <br>

 <b>PROBLEM SCOPE<b><br>